zingoy/redis-timeline/README.md

 * `followers:` [who should see this story in their timeline.
 This references a method on the actor] Defaults to the method `followers` defined by Timeline::Actor.

-* `extra_fields:` [accepts an array of method names that you would like to cache the value of in your timeline] Defaults to nil.

-* `if:` symbol or proc/lambda lets you put conditions on when to track.

 Display a timeline
 ------------------